andrepxx/go-dsp-guitar/doc/windows-setup.md

 # Setting up go-dsp-guitar on Windows.

-*go-dsp-guitar* uses *JACK Audio Connection Kit* as the way to access the system's audio devices. *JACK* a so called "sound server" and related API that comes originally from the POSIX / Unix world, but has been ported to Windows as well.
+*go-dsp-guitar* uses *JACK Audio Connection Kit* as the way to access the system's audio devices. *JACK* is a so called "sound server" and related API that comes originally from the POSIX / Unix world, but has been ported to Windows as well.
 It's the way Unix applications access the sound card for latency-sensitive operation, so you can think of it as the Unix equivalent to *ASIO*.
 However, it can actually do more, since it cannot only connect applications to audio devices, but also applications to one another.
 For example, you could forward the signal from a software synthesizer through an effects processor (like *go-dsp-guitar*) and then through your digital audio workstation (DAW), like *Ardour*, *Cubase*, *Presonus*, or whatever.

 ### Setting up JACK and running go-dsp-guitar in real-time mode